<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/a-d-league-team-yippee.php" />
+<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/might-be-a-starter.php" />

 <author>